Dinir/obs-audio-filter-guide/guide-en.md

 > **How to set**
 > 1. Check the range of your talking.
 Try talking in various ways and see where the peak meter stays.
 > 2. Decide where you want your range to be in the peak meter.
-> 3. Squeeze the range so it has the same length of the range you want.
+> 3. Squeeze the range so it has the same length as the range you want.
 > 4. Drag up the range to the range you want.

 This should be the most complex filter among the filters introduced here.
 But when you make enough audio test to get the current range of your voice and set the target range you want your voice to stay in, setting the compressor to your environment will be clear.